3 Lab 3: Working with vector attributes

 2. Earthquakes: 5 (fid, Event, latitude, longitude, Magnitude, Date); Rivers: 4 (NAME, SYSTEM, MILES, KILOMETERS); Countries: 94 (featurecla, scalerank, etc…).

-If you looked at Properties > Fields, the last ID is 93, but the first one is 0, so 94 in total.
+If you looked at Properties > Fields, the last ID is 93, but the first one is 0, thus 94 in total.

-1. Rename your layers on the layer list to human-readable, informative names, then save your project.
+1. Rename your layers on the layer list to human-readable informative names like Earthquakes 2011, World Countries and Largest World Rivers, then save your project.
 Remember, these new names will appear within this project only, the name of the source files in your folders will not change.

 2. Organize the layer order and play with different layer superpositions to make the most readable visualisation for all datasets involved.
-Then experiment with the symbology of each layer to improve your visualization.
+Then experiment with the symbology of each layer to improve your visualization (Right-click on the layer name then Properties > Symbology).

 3.3 Guided Exercise 2: Visualising layer attributes

-One of the main applications of vector data is the ability to select and then summarise the different attributes of each layer to extract relevant information.
+One of the main applications of vector data is the ability to select and then summarise the existing records of a layer based on its different attributes, therefore extracting relevant information.

 1. Turn off the “Rivers” and “Earthquakes” layers.
 (Tip: to turn multiple layers off or on at once, highlight all the layers you need to make hidden (or visible) by holding down the Control key of your keyboard while you click, then hit the spacebar on your keyboard).

 2. Go to Layer Properties > Symbology for the World Countries layer, and change the top option from Single Symbol to Categorized.
-This lets you assign different colours based on attribute values.
+This lets you assign different colours to each feature based on attribute values.
 We will colour the countries based on the main region where they are.
 For Value, choose the REGION_UN attribute.
 Leave the Symbol option as is, and for Color Ramp, select Random Colors if it is not already.
 Then click on the Classify button on the bottom left of the large white space in the middle of the window.
-Then click on OK.
+Your symbology window should look like the one below (but with different colours, since they are random).
+You can now click on OK.

-3. Look at your layer and notice how it has been styled.
-Try to manually change the colours of each region to your liking.
+1. Look at your layer and notice how it has been styled.
+Now go back and try to manually change the colours of each region to your liking (hint: double click on each colour square).

 1. Return to the Symbology window and select Graduated instead of Categorized.
 Change your Value to the POP_EST attribute.
-Choose Magma as your colour ramp (click on the little arrow to the right), and select the Invert Color Ramp option.
+Choose Magma as your colour ramp by clicking on the little arrow to the right, and then click on the small arrow again to select the Invert Color Ramp option.

 Stop and Think